itsthatMatthew/Project-Thunderstrike/.github/CONTRIBUTING.md

 Testing is done with the Unity framework PlatformIO provides.
 If you add new functionality, you should create a new unit test for it as well.
 When adding multiple features, creating a subfolder might be a good idea.

+Additional code scanning is done to static analyze the codebase and check for vulnerabilities.

-If your code fails the project's default unit and CI tests, it will not be merged.
+If your code fails the project's default unit tests, CI tests or security scans, it will not be merged.

+## Forking and creating branches

+You're welcomed to fork our repository!
+This way you can easily to develop and add new features locally, then if you feel ready, create pull requests to merge your code into our codebase!

+For making this process easier for everyone, we recommend you be aware of the following branches and namings:

+- `main`: the main branch of the project, containing the stable version (according to best efforts).
+- `devel`: constant development branch, from which new features are pulled into main.
+- `exp-`: prefix for new and experimental features, which are still in early development.
+- `fix-`: prefix for fixing bugs and solving issues in already written code.
+- `upd-`: prefix for updating or expanding already written code.

 ## Creating pull requests